 Hidden Markov models have previously been used to predict and categorize movement patterns of several cetacean species.
 Hidden Markov models have been used to study the movement patterns of blue whales (DeRuiter et al., 2017), long-finned pilot whales (Isojunno et al., 2017, Miller et al., 2022), harbour porpoises (Leos-Barajas et al., 2017), sperm whales (Miller et al., 2022), humpback whales (Miller et al., 2022), northern bottlenose whales (Miller et al., 2022), and killer whales (Tennessen et al., 2019, Holt et al., 2021, Sidrow et al., 2022, Mul et al., 2020).
 These studies categorized movement data and investigated a variety of biological applications such as deriving activity budgets (Isojunno et al., 2017), determining differences in diving patterns between sexes (Tennessen et al., 2019), and assessing impacts of anthropogenic disturbances such as sound (Holt et al., 2021, Miller et al., 2022, DeRuiter et al., 2017, Isojunno et al., 2017, Mul et al., 2020).
 Additional studies have also investigated the theory and statistics behind hidden Markov models using cetaceans (Sidrow et al., 2022, Leos-Barajas et al., 2017).
 These studies demonstrate that hidden Markov models are a robust method to categorize behaviours of unknown movement data in cetaceans.
 However, these studies often lack meaningful behavioural categories and verification of behavioural categories in their HMMs.

 Despite the emergence of hidden Markov models as a tool to analyze cetacean diving behaviour, there has not been a study to date that validates the behavioural states predicted by the HMM.
 Our study is the first to predict biologically meaningful behavioural states of resident killer whales using HHMMs verified with drone video observations.
 The behavioural states predicted by the HHMM in our study were verified with drone video and assessed with a full cross-validation.
 This is in contrast to previous studies that lacked behaviour verification and were only able to predict ambiguous or suspected behavioural states.
-For example, Tennessen et al. (2019) categorized dives of resident killer whales into 5 distinct behavioural states based on the best fit of an HMM model, but these states were only numbered states not explicitly defined behavioural states.
+For example, Tennessen et al. (2019) categorized dives of resident killer whales into 5 distinct behavioural states based on AIC metrics, but these states were only numbered states not explicitly defined behavioural states.

 Tennessen et al. (2019) incorporated acoustic verification of hunting echolocation to help identify potential foraging, but lacked verification of all behaviours.
 Their study only speculated based on the characteristics of each behavioural state what the biological function of the state might be, but did not explicitly identify a distinct function for the 5 behavioural states.
 Furthermore, some behavioural states did not have any single suspected function (e.g., state 3 was likely a variety of multiple behaviours).
 Other studies also allow the HMMs to define movement types based on best fit, but often lead to vague hypothesized dive states that lack biologically relevant behavioural labels (Isojunno et al., 2017, Holt et al., 2021, Leos-Barajas et al., 2017, Sidrow et al., 2022).